ADULT CARE APPRENTICESHIPS END POINT ASSESSMENT

 What does this End Point Assessment involve?

-This End Point Assessment measures the skills, knowledge and behaviours of each apprentice against the Apprenticeship Standards for Adult Care Worker and Lead Adult Care Worker.
+This End Point Assessment measures the skills, knowledge and behaviours of each apprentice against the Apprenticeship Standards for Adult Care Worker, Lead Adult Care Worker, Lead Practitioner in Adult Care and Adult Care Level 5.
 The approach to conducting End Point Assessments are set out as part of the ‘Assessment Plan’ for these standards and includes the following requirements:

 When does the process begin?